petersen65/PL0/README.md

 ### Mental Model: "Two Chains"

+When a procedure calls a nested procedure, it passes a pointer to the correct lexically enclosing procedure’s frame — the static link.
 Even though D is called by B, it belongs to A lexically — the static link of D must point to A, not B.

 ```
 Runtime call tree (dynamic):